Reddit APIReddit DMREST APITutorialPRAW Alternative

 The third-party redditapis.com REST endpoint targets the chat DM surface.
 That is the surface most 2026 outreach, lead-gen, and AI-agent workflows want, because it is what real Reddit users now reach for first.
 Legacy PMs still work but they sit in a less-checked inbox.

-Three paths to send a Reddit DM
+Three Paths to Send a Reddit DM

-redditapis.com REST Bearer token + your own Reddit session 30 seconds, signup only $0.025 per DM AI agents, outreach pipelines, indie products
+redditapis.com REST: Bearer token plus your own Reddit session.
+Thirty seconds, signup only. $0.025 per DM.
+Best for AI agents, outreach pipelines, and indie products.
+This is what the rest of this guide covers.

-The REST path is what the rest of this guide covers.
 See the alternatives page for the full matrix and the cost calculator for a plug-in-your-volume estimate.
-The r/redditdev community has been actively discussing this exact tradeoff since the Nov-2025 Responsible Builder Policy tightening.

-Quick start: send your first Reddit DM in 60 seconds
+Quick Start: Send Your First Reddit DM in 60 Seconds

 curl -X POST https://api.redditapis.com/api/reddit/dm \